nowk/mail_envi/README.md

-# MailEnvi, :require => "mail_envi"
+# MailEnvi

-A basic Mail interceptor gem for (Rails 3) development/test and other environments.
+A basic Mail interceptor gem for (Rails 3) development and other environments.

 ### Basic Usage